elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   </tbody>
 </table>

-#### Array of strings fields
+#### Array of scalar value (strings/numbers) fields

 > Examples: `index`, `tags`, `references`,

-For **array of strings** fields, conflict resolution will take place on an element by element basis - that means that the algorithm will not consider or try to solve changes within a single element.

-Instead, we can create a Set-based logic to caclulate what the additions and removals where applied to the `base` version onto the `current` and `target` versions and do set manipulations to get a merged versions.
+For **arrays of scalar values** fields, we can create a Set-based logic to caclulate what the additions and removals where applied to the `base` version onto the `current` and `target` versions and do set manipulations to get a merged version.

 For example: